Perfect peaceful stop with friendly hosts and lovely views—ideal for an affordable overnight accommodation.

 Wildlife / Raptor Center, at Georgia Southern University.

 Hunter Cattle (7 miles) ~ Moo Ma's farm shop. ~ Specialty grocery store and livestock farm.
-(Their organic grass-fed beef sausages are amazing!) ~ Please tell them we sent you. ____________________
+(Their organic grass-fed beef sausages are amazing!) ~ Please tell them we sent you.

 PRACTICAL INFORMATION